Apache Iceberg, Table Maintenance, Compaction, Data Management, Storage Optimization

 Bin-Packing Compaction

-Bin-packing groups small files together without changing data order, making it ideal for tables where write order matters or when you want a fast compaction process.
+Bin-packing groups small files together without changing data order (like packing items efficiently into bins), making it ideal for tables where write order matters or when you want a fast compaction process.

 -- Spark SQL: Rewrite small files using bin-packing